 We are currently focused on developing drug products that can be approved under abbreviated regulatory pathways in the United States, such as the 505(b)(2) regulatory pathway, which allows us to rely on existing knowledge of the safety and efficacy of the relevant reference listed drugs to support our applications for approval in the United States.
 While we believe that it will be less difficult for us to convince physicians, patients and other members of the medical community to accept and use our drug products as compared to entirely new drugs, our drug products may nonetheless fail to gain sufficient market acceptance by physicians, patients, other healthcare providers and third-party payors.
-If any of our drug products fail to achieve sufficient market acceptance, we may not be able to generate sufficient revenue to become profitable.
-The degree of market acceptance of our drug products, if and when they are approved for commercial sale, will depend on a number of factors, including but not limited to:
+If any of our drug products fail to achieve sufficient market acceptance of our drug products, if and when they are approved for commercial sale, will depend on a number of factors, including but not limited to: